MC Hammer’s breakout smash ‘U Can’t Touch This’ is 30 years old: The inside story of its iconic video

 The video was a smash success, which somewhat pigeonholed Wainwright.

 “That video ended up ending my music video career,” Wainwright jokes.
-“Every video I did after that all people wanted was ‘U Can’t Touch This.’ ”
+“Every video I did after that all people wanted was ‘U Can’t Touch This.'”

 Although requests coming in weren’t that creatively diverse for Wainwright, Hammer’s high concepts kept him fulfilled and eventually led to his big break.